 When Dan is not on the bench, he can often be found at his piano writing songs about the law.
 In 2004, Dan released The Billable Hour Blues, a CD of musical parodies about the trials and tribulations of being a lawyer.
 In September 2015, Dan released his second album of equally ridiculous lawyer songs, The Lawyer Is A

-Dan was born in Hartford, CT and attended public schools in Bloomfield, graduating from Bloomfield High School in 1980.
-He lives in West Hartford, CT with his wife, Dr. Jennifer Klau.
+Dan was born in Hartford and raised in Bloomfield, Connecticut, graduating from Bloomfield High School in 1980.
+He lives in West Hartford with his wife, Dr. Jennifer Klau.
 They have three children, none of whom exhibit any desire to become lawyers.